taschetto/artificialIntelligence/searchAssignment/HyrulesMazePackage/readme.txt

  *  for isSolvable().
  **********************************************************************/

+I did not. :-(

 /**********************************************************************
  *  Known bugs / limitations.
  **********************************************************************/

+None of them are known.

 /**********************************************************************
  *  Describe whatever help (if any) that you received.